 Any species that is designated as a species of special concern in a detailed status evaluation becomes eligible for special management actions.
 These management actions are designed to prevent the species from becoming threatened or endangered.

 Conservation management plans provide guidance for species and habitat conservation and are to be used in land, water and resource management decisions made by government, land owners/lease-holders and industry.

 These plans are normally prepared by biologists from the Fish and Wildlife Stewardship Branch and include the feedback of other government departments.

 Prevention strategies also include the collection of information for data deficient species.
 Once data deficiencies are remedied the species is resubmitted to the SSC for another status assessment.

 Strategy 6: Implementation

 Recovery and management planning is only effective when implemented.

-The implementation of recovery plans is overseen by a Wildlife Management Branch biologist who serves as the provincial species lead.
+The implementation of recovery plans is overseen by a Fish and Wildlife Stewardship Branch biologist who serves as the provincial species lead.

-Implementation of actions generally cannot be done by Environment and Parks alone but rather is dependent on the cooperative efforts of partners and stakeholders.
+Implementation of actions generally cannot be done by the Alberta government alone but rather is dependent on the cooperative efforts of partners and stakeholders.

 Recovery and management actions may be carried out by government agencies, non-government organizations and individuals.